 I’ve worked with several Toronto-based production companies to develop screenplays for short and feature-length films.
-The first feature was Karate Ghost, an action-comedy satire originally scheduled to shoot summer 2020 (cough Covid cough).
-The next will be Merc Work, shooting summer 2021.
-A full list of credits can be found on my Mandy profile here.
-I was also the 5th place winner of the NYC Midnight Short Screenplay Contest 2019/2020.
+My first feature is Escalation, with Indie Pro Studios, beginning production June 2021, with Merc Work set to start production fall 2021 with the same studio.
+A full list of credits can be found on my Mandy profile here and my IMDb page here.
+I was the 5th place winner of the NYC Midnight Short Screenplay Contest 2019/2020.

 Game Design & Writing

 As a longtime fan of Palladium Books and their flagship tabletop role-playing game Rifts®, I was delighted to come on as one of their regular freelancers and have contributed both writing and editing to a multitude of projects.
 Frankly, it’s been a dream come true and some of the most rewarding work I’ve been involved in.

 I was an editor on Rifts® Chaos Earth® Sourcebook: Resurrection, written by the talented Taylor White and Kevin Siembieda and featuring some tremendous art by Chuck Walton.
 I’ve contributed a series of articles to The Rifter® magazine between 2013 and 2018, and I’m the author of the upcoming sourcebook Rifts® Living Nowhere™ scheduled to be published in 2022.